 The Big Hole is a freestone river in Southwest Montana near the town of Dillon, MT.
 From its headwaters south of Jackson, MT to its confluence with the Beaverhead River it snakes its way through amazing country.
 It is best known for it’s Salmonfly Hatch in June when it gets most of it’s fishing pressure, but it really shines before and after the “big” hatch.
 Springtime Skwala fishing, as well as fall Mahoganies, BWO’s and streamer fishing make this a “must fish” Montana fly fishing river.

 The Smith is known for it’s amazing scenery, limestone canyon walls, and a wilderness feel.
 The only way to float-camp this highly sought-after 60 miles is to draw a permit through a lottery system.
 Although the Smith is not known for it’s trophy potential, the brown and rainbow trout fishing in the spring and early summer is fantastic.
+It’s one of the most coveted places to fly fish in Montana.
 All major hatches happen here, but it’s best fished with nymphs and streamers.
 The Smith River is in danger from a potential gold mine at it’s headwaters that will threaten it’s entire ecosystem.

 The Yellowstone is Montana’s biggest un-dammed river, making it a cutthroat, rainbow and big brown paradise.
 From fishing the headwaters in Yellowstone National Park to the big waters near Big Timber this is should be a “must” on every fly fisher’s bucket list.
 The trout are willing dry fly eaters with hatches like Salmonflies, PMD’s, BWO’s, Caddis as well as terrestrials like Hopper, Ants and Beetles.
 In its lower trout water near Big Timber, you have a chance at catching some of the biggest browns in the state on big streamers.